Lenty/SLiCAP_python/docs/_build/html/_sources/introduction/SLiCAPwhatWhyHow.rst.txt

    #.
 Define the matrix base converstion type:

-      If you work with balanced circuits and you want to design or analyse the differential-mode behavior and the common mode behavior, SLiCAP can automatically convert your complete network equation (MNA equation) into smaller matrix equations that model the:
+      SLiCAP can automatically convert the complete network equation (MNA equation) of balanced circuits into smaller matrix equations that model the:

       - differential-mode  behavior
       - differential-mode to common-mode conversion